LionC/nest.nvim/README.md

 ### `nest.applyKeymaps(keymapConfig)`

-Expects a `keymapConfig`, which is a table with at least two indexed properties in one of the following two shapes:
+Expects a `keymapConfig`, which is a table with at least two indexed properties in one of the following three shapes:

 #### Keymap